-Most alarms yank you out of sleep—and that includes the one on your phone.
-The brutal suddenness makes the snooze button irresistible.
+Most alarms yank you out of sleep.
+The suddenness of it makes the snooze button all the more irresistible.
 But dawn simulators use light that gradually increases in brightness to ease your wake up before the alarm sounds.
 The transition from sleep to awake will feel much less abrupt, and a 2014 study in The European Journal of Applied Physiology demonstrated these alarms make sleep inertia less damaging.
 Although some models cost hundreds of dollars, there are models in the $30 range.
 You can hit snooze on the audible alarm on dawn simulators, but hopefully the gradual light will make that unnecessary.

 Check your phone at night without ruining your sleep